Folu-mars/Udacity-Bikeshare_github/README.md

 * The Chicago and New York City files also have the following two columns:
     * Gender
     * Birth Year
 * The original files are much larger and messier, and you don't need to download them, but they can be accessed here if you'd like to see them ([Chicago](https://www.divvybikes.com/system-data), [New York City](https://www.citibikenyc.com/system-data), [Washington](https://www.capitalbikeshare.com/system-data)).
-These files had more columns and they differed in format in many cases.
-Some [data wrangling](https://en.wikipedia.org/wiki/Data_wrangling) has been performed to condense these files to the above core six columns.

 ## Statistics Computed
 I learned about bike share use in Chicago, New York City, and Washington by computing a variety of descriptive statistics.
-In this project, I have written code to provide the following information:
+In this project, I wrote code to provide the following information:
 * Popular times of travel (i.e., occurs most often in the start time)
     * most common month
     * most common day of week